Samuel-Martin23/C_DString/README.md

-# C_String
+# D_String
 Implements string functions from Python in C.